 Almost immediately, the team realized the barriers to effective utilization were high.
 While the investment in support was desirable, it wasn’t deemed essential, so the team went through an educational but painful adoption process.
 They invested large amounts of time debugging and learning how to manage Kubernetes on the job — struggling to get the most out of it.
 When they tried to spin up a full instance of SQL Server databases, for example, this would drain the entire cluster, resulting in outages and downtime.

 “As we extend our leadership position in Europe, it’s never been more important to put containers at the heart of our growth strategy.
-The flexibility and scale that SUSE Rancher brings is the obvious solution for high-growth companies like ours.”
+The flexibility and scale that Rancher Prime brings is the obvious solution for high-growth companies like ours.”

 What was ABAX trying to solve?